Lluís Sitjar

+Biography

 Sitjar was from a landed family, owners of the possession (a type of rural construction in Mallorca) of Es Monjos (Porreres) and also of the possession of Alcoraia, in the neighboring municipality of Montuiri), which allowed him to enjoy a comfortable economic position throughout his life, in addition to being able to intervene in various spheres of Majorcan social and political life, especially in Palma (where he was born and lived) and Porreres (where he was from).

 Initial relevance was achieved in the sporting field, especially through the Real Club Deportivo Mallorca.
 He was first a member of the board of directors, between 1924 and 1926, when the club was known as Real Sociedad Alfonso XIII FC.
 On 24 June 1926, he was unanimously elected president to replacing Antoni Moner Giral, although his mandate barely lasted a year, since he was replaced on 19 June 1927 and relegated again to member.
 On 10 November 1930, Sitjar returned to the presidency and during the mandate, coinciding with the proclamation of the Second Spanish Republic, the club changed the name to Club Deportivo Mallorca on 14 April 1931.
 A month later he was replaced as president by Antoni Parietti Coll.

 During the Second Republic, he joined the Partit Regionalista de Mallorca (PRM) and was active in political activity of the time.
 Thus, between 1933 and 1936 he was a councilor of the Palma City Council and maintained an important presence in Porreres, because his family background.
 On 4 June 1933 suffered an attack in Porreras when he was leaving Sunday mass when he was shot by Andreu Obrador, Nas de Xot, a boatman of humble origins, due to personal differences.
 As a result, a bullet lodged in his palate, but he managed to survive.